Skip to main content

 return cleaned

-strip=True removes disallowed tags entirely rather than escaping them into visible markup.
-Sanitizing on write means the database never holds a malicious string, and every consumer of the data inherits the safety without having to remember it.
+strip=True removes disallowed tags entirely instead of escaping them into visible markup.
+Sanitizing on write means the database never holds a malicious string in the first place, and every consumer of the data inherits the safety without having to remember to ask for it.

 The takeaway

-Each fix is small.
-A header name, a crypto primitive, a cookie, a sanitizer.
-Each replaces a reasonable-looking default with the version that actually holds up under the attack it was written to defend against.
-The login went from "it works on localhost" to "it would survive a determined bot" in about two hundred lines of diff, and the JWT cookie made the UX better at the same time.
+Each fix is small on its own: a header name, a crypto primitive, a cookie, a sanitizer.
+What they have in common is that each one swaps a reasonable-looking default for the version that actually holds up under the attack it was written to defend against.
+The login went from "it works on localhost" to "it would survive a determined bot" in about two hundred lines of diff, and the JWT cookie made the UX better while it was at it.